maykinayki/mn-accordion/README.md

 By using bower or CDN you can also use the standalone UMD build by including `path/to/bower_components/mn-accordion/dist/js/mn-accordion.min.js` and `path/to/bower_components/mn-accordion/dist/css/mn-accordion.min.css` in your page.
  <br>
- You also need to include `jQuery` globally with version bigger than `1.6`.

 ```html